Matt-Cowsert/FOCUS_Spec/guidelines/spec-change-guidelines.md

 #### Deprecation Retention Period
 Once a capability or column is designated as deprecated in a published version of the FOCUS specification:
-	1. It MUST remain in the specification for a minimum of 12 months and for at least two subsequent officially‑supported MINOR releases before it is eligible for removal.
+	1. It MUST remain in the specification for a minimum of 3 releases (inclusive of the version where the deprecation is announced) before it is eligible for removal.
-	2. Removals MUST be scheduled for a release that is intended for broad adoption and conformance evaluation.
-	3. A no‑sooner‑than removal version SHOULD be declared at the time of deprecation.
-Once a specific target removal version is determined, the specification and changelog MUST be updated to include that version.
 	4. Exceptions (e.g., legal, security, or privacy requirements) MAY justify earlier removal; such exceptions MUST be explicitly documented in the changelog with rationale.
-Note: “Officially‑supported MINOR releases” are the MINOR versions identified by the project for broad adoption and conformance evaluation (see Versions).

 Removal of a deprecated feature or column is classified as:
-* Migration Compatible if the same practitioner use case is fully supported by another feature or column in the specification.
+* Migration Compatible if the same supported feature is fully supported by another feature or column in the specification.
-* Incompatible if removal results in the loss of support for a published practitioner use case.
+* Incompatible if removal results in the loss of support for a supported feature.

 ## Change Type Classification